evomassiny/tiler-rs/README.md

     // Create a renderer
     let renderer = tiler::Renderer::from_dataset(
         dataset,                // input dataset
+        tiler::Scale::Linear {  // use a linear value to color translation
-        0.,             // minimum value of the colormap 20.,            // maximum value of the colormap tiler::ColorMap::RdYlBu_r   // The ColorMap you want to use, (Red Yellow Blue) ).unwrap();
+            min: 0.,            // minimum value of the colormap
+            max: 20.            // maximum value of the colormap },
+        tiler::ColorMap::RdYlBu_r   // The ColorMap you want to use, (Red Yellow Blue inverted) ).unwrap();

     // create a Tile Struct